Free Guide To The Best Fine Motor Activities for Children

 Original: Like the kids’ game, move through the movements of rock, paper, scissors with your right and left hands at the same time.‘Rock’ is a fist, ‘paper’ is your hand extended straight out, and ‘scissors’ is your thumb folded along your pinky and ring finger, with your index and middle finger in the shape of scissors.
 Move through this pattern 10 times.

-Simplified: Like the kids’ game, move through the movements of rock, and paper with your right hand.
+Simplified: Like the kids’ game, move through the movements of rock, paper, and scissors with your right hand.
 Then try the same thing with your left hand.
 ‘Rock’ is a fist, ‘paper’ is your hand extended straight out.
 Move through this pattern 10 times on each hand.

 9. Pretend to cut